armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-1.md

   spinnakerConfig:
     profiles:
       dinghy:
-        jsonValidationDisabled: <boolean> #
+        jsonValidationDisabled: <boolean>
 ```

 The config is optional.
 If omitted, strict validation is on by default.

-> Turning strict validation on may cause existing pipelines to fail if any JSON is invalid.
+> When strict validation is on, existing pipelines may fail if any JSON is invalid.

 ###  Spinnaker Community Contributions